Click to view or hide details.

 Root Cause Analysis (RCA)

 The Department recognizes the importance of being a self-correcting agency with a constant focus on safety and quality of services.
 In 1999, the Root Cause Analysis (RCA) process became a part of the Children’s Department quality assurance efforts.
-RCA is a multi-disciplinary process that gathers and examines information and identifies underlying system issues that if corrected could prevent similar incidents from occurring.
-The RCA process requires a team of DSCYF representatives identified for their expertise in specific areas to complete this thorough review and analysis, determine the root causes (if any) and make recommendations for system improvements.
+RCA is a multi-disciplinary process that gathers and examines information and identifies underlying system issues that, if corrected, could prevent similar incidents from occurring.
+The RCA process utilizes a team-approach which draws on the knowledge and skills of DSCYF staff identified as subject matter experts to complete this thorough review and analysis, determine root causes (if any), and make recommendations for system improvements.
 The Root Cause Analysis report and recommendations are presented to the Cabinet Secretary and division director(s).
-Upon approval of the report, the involved division(s) develops and implements an improvement plan addressing the identified system issues.
+Upon approval of the report, the involved division(s) develops and implements an improvement plan designed to address identified system issues.
 The Office of Case Management oversees this process through conducting training for DSCYF staff, providing staff support to RCA teams, maintaining data on completed RCA reports and monitoring compliance and progress with the improvement plans.

 Grants and Contracts Unit

 The Department has established a consolidated contract unit within the Division of Management Support Services (DMSS) to provide contract oversight, streamline policies and practices and implement guidelines and procedures to improve efficiency, accountability and customer service.